Best Grand Teton Elopement Guide: Locations, Permits, and More

 The Wedding Tree

 • Under the “List of Equipment” section, be sure to enter your photographer/planner’s contact information (i.e., name, email, website, phone number).
-If you haven’t hired them yet, email this information to grte_visitor_services@nps.gov once they’ve been hired.
+If you haven’t hired them yet, write TBD then email this information to grte_visitor_services@nps.gov once they’ve been hired.

 4. Once your application has been reviewed and payment confirmed, you will be emailed a preliminary permit within 7-10 days.

-5. You will then have seven days to review, sign, and return the draft permit back to the email.
+5. You will then have 7-10 days to review, sign, and return the draft permit back to the email.

 6. The final permit will then be emailed back.
 You must have a printed copy of the fully executed permit on site during the event.